-Ms. Sonia Prashar is Graduate in Science and bachelor of Education from Delhi University.
-She is also Graduate in German Language from Goethe Institute.
+Ms. Sonia Prashar is Graduate in Science and Education from Delhi University.
+Also graduate in German Language from Goethe Institute and holder of MBA Essentials Certificate from LSE (London School of Economics and Political Science).

-Ms. Prashar has approx. 24 years of rich and versatile experience including representing the Indo-German

-Chamber of Commerce at various national / international events.
-She plays a key role in promoting collaborations and constructive communication between Indian and German Companies to develop effective partnership with each other and developing successful networking channels for the access, sharing and dissemination of information with leading Indian & German Industry Associations / Government Bodies.
-She is currently designated as Deputy Director General of Indo German Chamber of Commerce.
+Ms. Prashar has more than 25 years of rich and versatile experience representing the Indo-German Chamber of Commerce at various national and international events.
+She plays a key role in promoting collaborations and constructive communication between Indian and German Companies.
+Developing effective partnership and successful networking channels for the access, sharing and dissemination of information with leading Indian and German Industry Associations as also Government Bodies.
+She is currently holding the position of Deputy Director General of Indo-German Chamber of Commerce.